PatelFarhaan/spot-platform-v2/README.md

 4. Integrate SPOT LC with current TF module

-WORK ON STS APPS: CRONJON: LOOK AT THE ENV VARS
+WORK ON STS APPS: CRONJOB: LOOK AT THE ENV VARS